 Together, our medical malpractice, birth injury, and cerebral palsy lawyers have a proven record of identifying cerebral palsy lawsuits caused by negligence and fighting to get maximum compensation for our clients.

 In addition to being a fighting force in the courtroom and at the settlement table, our cerebral palsy attorneys are committed to defending the rights of cerebral palsy patients in all aspects of their lives.
 Our victories in court have effectively lengthened the time limits for filing claims for victims of fraudulent physicians and expanded the right for children to be compensated for their injuries.
 We also helped create the Cerebral Palsy Family Network to help all children with cerebral palsy by helping like-minded families connect and get all the information they need.

 Janet, Janet & Suggs is committed to helping you seek the compensation you need to take care of your child.
-We do not charge any upfront costs, and you pay us nothing unless we recover money for you.
+We do not charge any upfront costs, and you pay us nothing unless your case is won.
 Contact us today for a free, no-obligation consultation to learn more about your rights and steps for filing a lawsuit.